RaXephon/resource-links/advanced.md

 This data is available in this file:  [faculty.csv]((q9_python/faculty.csv))

-###Part I - regular expressions
+###Part I - Regular Expressions

 Use regular expressions to:

-a) find number of occurrences for each of degrees listed:  PhD, ScD, MD, MPH, BSEd, MS, JD, etc.
+a) Find how many different degrees there are, and their frequencies: Ex:  PhD, ScD, MD, MPH, BSEd, MS, JD, etc.

 >> REPLACE THIS WITH YOUR RESPONSE

-b) find how many different titles are there, and their frequencies:  Ex:  Assistant Professor, Professor
+b) Find how many different titles there are, and their frequencies:  Ex:  Assistant Professor, Professor

 >> REPLACE THIS WITH YOUR RESPONSE

-c) search for email addresses and put them in a list.
+c) Search for email addresses and put them in a list.
+Print the list of email addresses.

+>> REPLACE THIS WTIH YOUR RESPONSE

-d) How many different email domains are there (Ex:  mail.med.upenn.edu, upenn.edu, email.chop.edu, etc.)
+d) Find how many different email domains there are (Ex:  mail.med.upenn.edu, upenn.edu, email.chop.edu, etc.).
+Print the list of unique email domains.

-  REPLACE THIS WITH YOUR RESPONSE
+>> REPLACE THIS WTIH YOUR RESPONSE

 # Part 2 - write to csv file